23rd Street (Manhattan): Theaters

 There were several Broadway and Off-Broadway theaters being built along West 23rd Street beginning in the late 19th century.
 By the turn of the century, the street contained a "Theater Row", which was a prominent fixture in American theater.
 23rd Street remained New York's main theater strip until the Empire Theatre opened on Broadway some twenty blocks uptown, ushering in a new era of theater.

 In 1868, Pike's Opera House (later the Grand Opera House) was built at Eighth Avenue and 23rd Street for several million dollars.
 The film company RKO Pictures converted the building into a movie theater in 1938.
 By 1960, it was demolished to make room for the Penn South residential complex.

 Booth's Theatre was opened in 1869 at the intersection with Sixth Avenue.
 It was sold in 1881 for half the cost of its construction, becoming a dry-goods store.

-In 1888, the entrepreneur Frederick Freeman Proctor opened a theater between Sixth and Seventh Avenues.
+In 1889, the entrepreneur Frederick Freeman Proctor opened Proctor's Theatre, a theater between Sixth and Seventh Avenues.
 Proctor used innovations such as electric lighting and phonographs in his "continuous daily vaudeville" theater.
 In 1907, the theater was converted to an RKO cinema, and 30 years later, it was destroyed in a fire.
 During the late 19th century, Bryant's Minstrels also performed a minstrel show in Proctor's Theatre.